BlogProduct Research

 07 Set up in-app feedback notifications

 In-app feedback alerts are a superb way to get people to leave their thoughts and suggestions while using your product.
 Thanks to that, feedback is relevant and coming from active users.
-As well as that, alerts help you to stay on top of the latest user perceptions.
+As well as that, alerts help you to stay on top of how users feel about the app experience you provide..

 08 Get involved in user forums